What Is Sudden Infant Death Syndrome (SIDS)?

 Some sleep factors that increase SIDS risk include:

-• Back or side sleeping position.
-Babies who are placed on their stomach or side may have more difficulty breathing than those placed on their backs.
+• Stomach or side sleeping position.
+Babies placed to sleep on their stomachs or sides may have more difficulty breathing than those placed on their backs.

 • Sleeping on a soft surface.
 Sleeping on a cushy comforter, a soft mattress, or a waterbed can block a baby’s airways.